Death Valley might be one of the world’s hottest, least hospitable places, but it sure is a remarkable, otherworldly place for a day trip.

-Visiting this seemingly barren, yet thriving, vertiginous landscape has never been easier (despite the fact that it was almost impossible and quite deadly to try more recently than a century ago).
-Now it is possible to visit from Las Vegas, which lies 131 miles (211km) away on a day tour, so you don’t even have to worry about driving in the challenging climate.
-Although quite long at over ten hours, the day tours normally manage to visit the major sights within Death Valley, particularly on the eastern side of the park where most of the more celebrated vistas lie.
-The following five Death Valley tours from Las Vegas are the best when taking into account the value for money, comfort, itineraries and the reviews previous guests, so let’s get to it.
+As one of North America’s finest National Parks, boasting some of the highest temperatures in the world (best avoided in the warmest months), and the lowest elevation on the North American continent, Death Valley is a fascinating place.
+Visiting this seemingly barren, yet thriving, landscape has never been easier (despite the fact that it was almost impossible and quite deadly to try less than a century ago).
+Now it is possible to visit from Las Vegas, which lies 131 miles (211km) away on a day trip, so you don’t even have to worry about driving in the challenging climate.

 Death Valley Trekker Tour from Las Vegas

-The Trekker Tour is the only Death Valley trip from Las Vegas that runs on a daily basis.
-Riding in the custom-built, distinctive pink all-terrain vehicle, with tinted windows and reclining leather seats, this tour scores highly on comfort.
-The itinerary manages to combine the most celebrated Death Valley viewpoints of Zabriskie Point and Badwater Basin, with a trip to the remarkable Rhyolite Ghost Town.
+The Trekker Tour has guests cruising along in a custom-built, distinctive pink, all-terrain vehicle.
+With tinted windows and reclining leather seats, this tour scores highly on comfort.
+The itinerary combines the most celebrated Death Valley viewpoints with a trip to the remarkable Rhyolite ghost town.
 There’s also a chance to visit the Area 51 Alien Center, given that the heavily guarded base is located nearby.
 Lunch and all entrance fees are included.
-Like all tours on this list, the excursions are seasonal; during the summer months from June to August, the temperatures get so hot as to be dangerous to the health if one stays outdoors for too long.
+Like most Death Valley tours, this one doesn’t usually run in July and August, when temperatures rise higher than anywhere else on the planet.
+From $284 per person.

 4-Day Tour of Death Valley, Yosemite and San Francisco from Vegas

 If a day-long tour doesn’t sound like long enough (and it really isn’t), it is possible to take a four-day tour from Las Vegas that incorporates a visit to Death Valley into a longer itinerary.
-It’s well worth noting that Death Valley is one of hundreds of incredible wilderness destinations in the American Southwest, all of which are within a day’s drive of Las Vegas, for the most part.
-And there’s a great deal of difference between the barren, lunar landscape of Death Valley and the pine-clad escarpments and waterfalls of Yosemite National Park.
-You also get to see the western side of Death Valley on this tour, thanks to not having to turn around and head back to Las Vegas.
+You will visit the western side of Death Valley on this tour, thanks to not having to turn around and head back to Las Vegas.
 Also included are a number of hikes and a city highlights tour of the remarkable San Francisco.
-This tour departs twice weekly from your preferred Las Vegas pick-up point, on Fridays and Sundays.
-Please note that the tour ends in San Francisco; ideal for anybody who wishes to continue an onward USA journey, but for those wishing to return to Sin City, a return ticket must be purchased separately.
+This tour departs three times a month, usually on Sundays.
+Please note that the tour ends in San Francisco.
+From $895 per person.